 The word Freon[®] is a DuPont registered trade name for their CFC-based refrigerants and is incorrectly used as a generic term for refrigerants.
 TestEquity chambers do not use CFC-based refrigerants.
-The refrigeration system uses R-404A, which is also known as DuPont Suva[®] HP62.
+The high-stage system uses R-404A, which is also known as DuPont Suva[®] HP62.
+The low-stage system uses R-508B, which is also known as DuPont Suva[®] 95.